 Laura: Well I am sure that are some exciting developments in store for the Code Studio… thanks for your time and knowledge in showing us all around Mark.
 I certainly found it useful to take a deeper dive into this aspect of Liberty Create, so I am sure that our listeners did as well.

 Our next “Low-code 101” will put the Test Studio into the spotlight and we’ll focus on all the features within the Liberty Create Test Studio.
-You’ll find loads more information on the Netcall LinkedIn and Twitter pages and of course netcall.com.
-We also have a couple of Podcast series about Liberty Create, Life in Low-code and CX Appeal, which you may want to download for all sorts of interesting interviews.
-And, we have a few other webinars to which are available from our site about our Community plus show and tells of new apps that have been built specifically to help organisation’s to react quickly to the changing COVID-19 situation.
+You’ll find loads more information on the Netcall LinkedIn and Twitter pages.
+We also have a couple of Podcast series about Liberty Create, that can be found in our Resources.
+We have a few other webinars which are available from our site about our Community plus show and tells of new apps that have been built specifically to help organisation’s to react quickly to the changing COVID-19 situation.

 But that’s everything for today, so thanks to Mark and goodbye.

-Watch the webinar in full.
 Our next episode of “Low-code 101” will look at Liberty Create Test Studio.
-This will be available soon.